Duration of AI Winters: Historical Insights and Factors

 Looking Ahead: Can We Predict Future AI Winters?

 Global economic conditions further influence the trajectory of AI development.
 Economic stability fosters an environment conducive to innovation, whereas economic downturns can constrain resources and stall progress.
-Additionally, geopolitical factors and regulatory changes can impact the flow of talent and funding in the AI sector, shaping its future prospects.
+Additionally, geopolitical factors and regulatory changes can impact the flow of talent and funding in the AI sector, shaping its prospects.

 Conclusion